mikewazowskiXD/Experimentals/README.md

 # Experimentals
-PHP discord login verification, redirects to dashboard.
+Discord login verification using PHP, redirects to dashboard.

+Session provider in database in-works.